navidfaridi/Test_CICD_dotnet/README.md

 # Test_CICD_dotnet

-test project for dotnet CICD with github
+This is a Test project for dotnet CICD with github